Body Contouring After Weight Loss Mobile, AL

 After the skin stretches during weight gain, it does not always shrink once your body mass decreases.
 Using tissue removal techniques (known as excision) and liposuction, Dr. Proffitt can help improve your body shape.
-The surgery works by getting rid of excess skin and stubborn fat deposits on the abdomen, back, arms, thighs and/or buttocks.
+The surgery works by getting rid of excess skin and stubborn fat deposits on the abdomen, back, arms, thighs, and/or buttocks.
 Body contouring can be done in stages.
 It is typically performed with a general anesthetic.

 After Body Contouring

-Body contouring will often involve multiple procedures spaced months to years apart, so the length and nature of the recovery period varies.
+Body contouring will often involve multiple procedures spaced months to years apart, so the length and nature of the recovery period vary.
 Dr. Proffitt will work with you to create a surgical plan that takes into account your particular needs.

 Most patients can expect to spend at least 2-3 weeks recovering following each surgical session.
-An elastic compression garment will need to be worn for several weeks to promote skin contraction and reduce swelling in treated area.
+An elastic compression garment will need to be worn for several weeks to promote skin contraction and reduce swelling in the treated area.
 After six weeks, most activities can be resumed.

 If you’re interested in body contouring surgery following bariatric surgery or any other major weight loss method, please call or email the Mobile plastic surgery office of Dr. Randy Proffitt to inquire about a consultation.

 Many patients are interested in seeing if their insurance company will pay for their “tummy tuck” or “abdominoplasty”.
 Indeed, there are certain circumstances under which the insurance company will consider a “panniculectomy” medically necessary.
-What is the difference between and abdominoplasty and panniculectomy?
-An abdominoplasty involves excision of redundant skin and fat on the anterior abdomen, as well as “plication” or tightening of the muscle layer.
-A panniculectomy involves removal of the redundant skin and fat only.
+What is the difference between an abdominoplasty and a panniculectomy?
+An abdominoplasty involves the excision of redundant skin and fat on the anterior abdomen, as well as “plication” or tightening of the muscle layer.
+A panniculectomy involves the removal of the redundant skin and fat only.
 It does not include tightening of the muscle layer.

-Those patients who desire to see if their insurance company will cover their panniculectomy procedure, it is the patient’s responsibility to obtain supporting documents from their primary care physician or gynecologist.
+For those patients who desire to see if their insurance company will cover their panniculectomy procedure, it is the patient’s responsibility to obtain supporting documents from their primary care physician or gynecologist.
 Insurance companies will require the office notes from the treating physician’s office documenting that the patient has skin problems(rash or infection) underneath the overhanging abdominal skin which is directly caused by the redundant skin.
 Records also have to include treatment in the form of a prescription for antibacterial cream and/or pills or antifungal cream and/or pills for this skin problem.
 Documents also have to include a second visit 3-6 months later noting that the treatment has been ineffective.
 Letters from the treating physician or a note written on a prescription pad saying the patient needs this procedure or that they consider it medically necessary, are not acceptable.
 Only office records made at the time of the office visit are acceptable.
 Once these documents are received by my office, then I will dictate a letter, as well as take photographs of the patient’s abdomen in the frontal as well as side views, and a photograph of the skin rash/infection itself.
-Occasionally insurance companies will only approve coverage if the overhanging skin and fat completely obscures the pubic area in addition.
+Occasionally insurance companies will only approve coverage if the overhanging skin and fat completely obscure the pubic area in addition.
 Again, it is the responsibility of the patient to supply these documents before a letter can be sent to the insurance company requesting coverage.